Mark Reynolds, First Base

 College: University of Virginia

-Mark Reynolds, first baseman for the Colorado Rockies, started playing in amateur baseball leagues as a child.
+Mark Reynolds, first baseman, started playing in amateur baseball leagues as a child.
 Later, he was a star player both in high school and college.
 He was first drafted by the Arizona Diamondbacks in 2004 and he played in their minor league system for three years before being called up to the major leagues in May, 2007.

 In 2007, his first season with the Diamondbacks, Reynolds batted .279 with 102 hits, 20 doubles, 17 home runs, and 62 RBIs in 111 games.
 The following year, he set two major league records, but they are records Reynolds probably does not mention to anyone.
 First, he had the most strikeouts in major league baseball that year, with 204 strikeouts to just 64 walks.
 Defensively, he set another embarrassing record, making the most errors of all major league third basemen, with a career high 34 errors.
 On the plus side, in 2008, Reynolds had 129 hits, 28 doubles, 28 home runs, and 97 RBIs in 152 games.